irrationalpie7/irrationalpie7.github.io/helper-scripts/README.md

-# Developing your own animation
+# Developing your own podfic animation

 To develop your own animation, you'll need to do a few things:
 1. Create a transcript file (`script.txt`) to indicate which characters say what lines.
 There are also a few commands you can include in this file to influence how these lines appear.